javiplav/personal-assistant-demo/README.md

 - Python 3.11 or 3.12
 - [uv](https://docs.astral.sh/uv/) - Fast Python package manager
 - **Node.js 18+** and **npm** (optional, only if you want the web UI)

+### 🐍 Important for Conda Users

+This repository's setup script **automatically handles conda environment conflicts** that commonly cause `ModuleNotFoundError: No module named 'uvicorn'` errors.
+The script:

+- ✅ **Detects active conda environments** and deactivates them during setup
+- ✅ **Uses `uv pip` instead of conda's pip** to avoid package conflicts
+- ✅ **Verifies installation** to ensure all dependencies work correctly
+- ✅ **Provides clear instructions** for proper virtual environment activation

+**If you previously had issues with conda conflicts**, simply re-run `./setup.sh` and the improved script will resolve them automatically.

 ### Step 1: Install uv